 Gordon Cheung: Here Be Dragons, 30 April – 17 July 2016

 Gordon Cheung is a contemporary artist whose work captures the mood of the global collapse of civilization – or a dystopian, prophetic vision of it – where moral, economic and environmental crises have spun out of control.
 Spiritual undertones are balanced alongside familiar contemporary images including sources from popular media, cyberspace, nature, and more recently, from historical painting.
-This solo exhibition, generously supported by Edel Assanti, London and Alan Cristea Gallery, London will feature new large-scale paintings, animations and digital works made especially for Nottingham Castle and shown here for the first time.
+The exhibition explores the birth of the first multinational company and Modern Capitalism in the Dutch Golden Age and features new large-scale paintings, animations and digital works made especially for Nottingham Castle and shown here for the first time.
 More information:

 Chloe Langlois: I Fear no Man, no Beast, or Evil, 30 April – 17 July 2016